ashtonjamesd/semantic-interpretation/written/3_transpiler/2_tokenization.md

 ## Tokenization

-We will have a similar, albeit slightly more complex, implementation of the Lexer from the stack machine.
+In our transpiler, we will have a similar, albeit slightly more complex, implementation of the Lexer from the stack machine.
+We will once again begin with a class to handle the tokenization process.

+We still continue to parse the source string from start to end with a pointer to the current character in the string.

 ```
 public class Tokenizer {